RELEVANT CHAPTERS

 11. Managing Direct Payments

-Anyone who agrees to be responsible for managing direct payments must be capable of managing the direct payments either independently or with help.
+Anyone who agrees to be responsible for managing direct payments must be capable of managing direct payments either independently or with help.

-Adults with capacity can nominate a third party to assist them to manage direct payments in whatever way they require.
+Persons with capacity can nominate a third party to assist them to manage direct payments in whatever way they require.
 The third party is known as the nominated person and is usually a family member or a friend.

 Adults with capacity and an authorised person acting on behalf of a recipient who lacks capacity will be required to evidence any spending; for example record keeping, payroll and other employment related services or a managed